 If we or our partners succeed in developing any products, we intend to market them in the EU and other foreign jurisdictions in addition to the United States.
 In order to market and sell our products in other jurisdictions, we must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
-In addition, in many countries outside the United States, we must secure product pricing and reimbursement approvals before health authorities will approve the product for sale in that country.
-Obtaining foreign regulatory approvals and compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our products in certain countries.
-Further, clinical trials conducted in one country may not be accepted by health authorities in other countries and regulatory approval in one country does not ensure approval in any other country, while a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory approval process in others.
+In addition, in many countries outside the United States, we must secure product pricing and reimbursement approvals and compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our products in certain countries.
+Further, clinical trials conducted in one country may not be accepted by health authorities in other countries and regulatory approval in one country may have a negative effect on the regulatory approval process in others.
 If we fail to obtain approval of any of our product candidates by health authorities in another country, we will be unable to commercialize our product in that country, and the commercial prospects of that product candidate and our business prospects could decline.